 Closure Notice: Parts of this trail were heavily damaged due to flood-related erosion in 2018 and 2019, forcing the closure of certain segments, especially near the Holmes Run Parkway bridge, splitting the trail near I-395.
 Currently the City of Alexandria is anticipating construction repairs continuing into 2024.
 Visit the City of Alexandria's website.

 The Holmes Run Trail offers a scenic pathway through the heart of a busy residential area in Alexandria and adjoining Fairfax County, both suburbs of Washington, D.C.
 The trail, which is divided into two disconnected segments, is popular with bikers, joggers and parents with children.

-The paved trail begins adjacent to Cameron Run Regional Park and Great Waves Waterpark in western Alexandria, where you can connect to the Eisenhower Avenue Trail to reach Hoffman Town Center and the Eisenhower Metro Station.
+The paved trail begins adjacent to Cameron Run Regional Park in western Alexandria, where you can connect to the Eisenhower Avenue Trail to reach Hoffman Town Center and the Eisenhower Metro Station.

 From that juncture, Holmes Run Trail heads northwest along a small stream, where you're likely to see geese and other waterfowl, and past Ben Brenman Park, which offers a playground, restrooms, picnic areas and parking.
 On the west end of the park, you can hop on Cameron Station Linear Park, a pleasant tree-line paved trail, to reach the popular Armistead Boothe Park with its sprawling playground adjacent to Samuel W. Tucker Elementary School.

 You’ll pass through some fairly heavily wooded sections until N. Chambliss Street, where a new bridge carries trail users to Glen Hills Park on the west side of Holmes Run.
 From there, the paved trail continues north to its endpoint at busy Columbia Pike (State Route 244).